 Donations are irrevocable unless the donation to the eligible employee is denied.
-Donations may be made in hourly blocks with a minimum donation of not less than four (4) hours per donations from balances in the vacation, holiday, floating holiday, compensatory time, or holiday compensatory time accounts.
-Employees who elect to donate to a specific individual shall have seventyfive percent (75%) of their donation credited to the individual and twenty-five percent (25%) credited to the Catastrophic Leave Bank.
+Donations may be made in hourly blocks with a minimum donation of not less than four (4) hours from balances in the vacation, holiday, floating holiday, compensatory time, or holiday compensatory time accounts.
+Employees who elect to donate to a specific individual shall have seventy-five percent (75%) of their donation credited to the individual and twenty-five percent (25%) credited to the Catastrophic Leave Bank.

 Time donated will be converted to a dollar value and the dollar value will be converted back to sick leave accruals at the recipient's base hourly rate when disbursed.
 Credits will not be on a straight hour-for-hour basis.
-All computations will be on a standard one hundred seventy three and thirty three hundredths (173.33) basis, except that employees on other than a forty (40) hour week will have hours prorated according to their status.
+All computations will be on a standard 173.33 basis, except that employees on other than a forty (40) hour week will have hours prorated according to their status.

-Any recipient will be limited to a total of one thousand forty (1040) hours or its equivalent per catastrophic event; each donor will be limited to one hundred twenty (120) hours per calendar year.
+Any recipient will be limited to a total of 1040 hours or its equivalent per catastrophic event; each donor will be limited to 120 hours per calendar year.

 No element of this plan is grievable.
-All appeals from either a donor or recipient will be resolved on a final basis by the Director of Human Resources.
+All appeals from either a donor or recipient will be resolved on a final basis by the Human Resources Director.